What is the Model Context Protocol (MCP)?

 MCP Host

-The host is the AI application where the model or agent operates, such as Claude Desktop, an AI-enhanced IDE, or any LLM-powered interface.
-The host creates and manages multiple client instances, controls connection permissions, enforces security policies, and coordinates context aggregation across different servers.
+The host is the actual AI application where the model or agent operates.
+Common examples include LLM-powered interfaces, Claude Desktops, or AI-enhanced IDEs.
+The host serves a dynamic role in creating and managing multiple client instances, as well as controlling connection permissions, enforcing security policies, and coordinating context across different servers.

 MCP Client